 We understand that bleeding disorders are not a one size fits all medical condition.
 Dealing with or caring for a loved one with a bleeding disorder is a lifelong journey requiring diligence and flexibility in handling the challenges along the way.

-Symposium is an annual community-centered educational event that draws hundreds of members from the bleeding disorders community together to share information, learn new advancements, and build a network of support!
+Each year, Symposium offers community members the opportunity to learn and grow personally and collectively in becoming strong self-advocates!
+Symposium is the largest patient and community-focused annual educational event that draws members from the bleeding disorders community together to share information, learn new advancements, and build a network of support!

 “HFA Symposium gave us the chance to discuss topics in depth with knowledgeable speakers and participants with shared experiences.”

 “Symposium brings together community in a mentoring, fellowship, interactive place and this is a very good idea.”

 “Knowing about other families' life experience and learning to solve problems and advocate for ourselves.”

 “At Symposium, we learned that one family, one person can make a difference.
 People are listening–we all have something to say.”